 “Did everyone hear me outside?”
 He asked without looking up.

 Was he angry again?
 He had lost control, banging the door in aggression.
 I gawked.
 He might be callous, but his face had a boyish charm, the innocence of a child but, his personality was cold and unsympathetic towards others from what I gathered outside.
 My hands yearned to touch his face.
-I closed my palms in a fist to control my not so decent thoughts.
-I will do nothing foolish.
+I closed my palms in a fist to control my not-so-decent thoughts.
+I will not do anything foolish.